Itch scratched; Badgers women's hockey national champs

 Between the time 2-0 lead and the 2-2 tie, Wisconsin went scoreless on four power play opportunities.
 The Buckeyes limited the Badgers’ chances on the advantage thanks, in part, to OSU’s dominance at the faceoff dot.

-Wisconsin goaltender Ava McNaughton kept Ohio State from knotting it up earlier than what eventually came to pass, but the relentless Buckeyes’ pressure eventually broke through.
+Wisconsin goaltender Ava McNaughton, who earned Frozen Four Most Outstanding Player honors, kept Ohio State from knotting it up earlier than what eventually came to pass, but the relentless Buckeyes’ pressure eventually broke through.

 First, it was OSU rookie Kassidy Carmichael potting the 10th goal of her career, tipping in a puck over McNaughton’s left shoulder after an initial shot from the point by Buckeyes defender Mira Jungåker.